withastro/astro/.changeset/shaggy-keys-turn.md

 #### Markdown

 - **Remove `remark-smartypants`** from Astro's default Markdown plugins.
-- **Replace the `extendDefaultPlugins` option** with a simplified `githubFlavoredMarkdown` boolean.
-This is enabled by default, and can be disabled to remove GFM.
+- **Replace the `extendDefaultPlugins` option** with a simplified `gfm` boolean.
+This is enabled by default, and can be disabled to remove GitHub-Flavored Markdown.
 - Ensure GitHub-Flavored Markdown is applied whether or not custom `remarkPlugins` or `rehypePlugins` are configured.
-If you want to apply custom plugins _and_ remove GFM, manually set `githubFlavoredMarkdown: false` in your config.
+If you want to apply custom plugins _and_ remove GFM, manually set `gfm: false` in your config.

 #### MDX